-As the capitol of Ontario, Toronto is a fantastic place to visit with kids.
+As the capitol of Ontario, Toronto is a fantastic place to visit with kids and gives Canada a good name.
 Besides Toronto proper, there are a dozen other connected cities that make up the Greater Toronto Area (GTA).
-Each one boasts its own awesomeness, and litany of things to do with your children.
+Each one boasts its own awesomeness, and litany of things to do with your children—you could absolutely spend days exploring this beautiful city with your family.
 Before you book your hotel, look for packages that include tickets to the attraction of your choice, as many places offer them as part of a family deal.
-And don’t miss my favorite things!
+Here are our favorite things to do in Toronto with kids.

-1. I’m getting the obvious ones out of the way first, but they should by no means be overlooked.
-The Toronto Zoo is pretty amazing in my opinion.
+We’re getting the obvious ones out of the way first, but they should by no means be overlooked.
+The Toronto Zoo is pretty amazing and worth spending some time at.
 There are over 10km (6 miles) of walking trails, so it’s definitely a full day trip.
 Pack a lunch and snacks, or you can spend the extra cash to eat there.
 The park is split up by continent, so you can plot out your route on the handy map anyway you like.
-We tend to skip the Canada Pavillion, because really.
-Other things to keep in mind: trolley tours cost extra, both indoor and outdoor exhibits (don’t forget the sunscreen), restrooms are far apart, and there is a 2 acre splash park so bring your swimsuits.
+You may want to consider checking out Canada Pavillion while you’re nearby.
+Other things to keep in mind: trolley tours cost extra, both indoor and outdoor exhibits (don’t forget the sunscreen), restrooms are far apart, and there is a 2-acre splash park so bring your swimsuits.

-2. One of the coolest and most fun places I’ve ever been to is the Ontario Science Center.
+One of the coolest and most fun places to visit is the Ontario Science Center.
 Almost everything is interactive, but KidSpark is a learn-though-play area that’s fun for all ages, especially the little ones.
 Be sure to check out the Planetarium in the Space Hall for sure.
-Walk through a rainforest, catch an IMAX flick, or just learn about the human body in great detail (one of my favourites).
-There are ever changing art and science installations, so check the calendar on the website to see what’s on when you will be there.
+Walk through a rainforest, catch an IMAX flick, or just learn about the human body in great detail (a crowd favorite).
+There are ever-changing art and science installations, so check the calendar on the website to see what’s on when you will be there.

-10. A few blocks away from Chinatown is Kensington Market, a neighborhood lined with brightly colored Victorian houses, most of which contain kitschy and vintage shops.
-One of my favourite neighborhoods to visit, it’s also home to a diverse selection of amazing food.
+A few blocks away from Chinatown is Kensington Market, a neighborhood lined with brightly colored Victorian houses, most of which contain kitschy and vintage shops.
+One the best neighborhoods to visit, it’s also home to a diverse selection of amazing food.
 And if food is your thing, then you should also check out the St. Lawrence Market which offers a wide variety of specialty food fare, as well as a traditional farmer’s market.
 Located in the Distillery District , you can also take a walk along historical cobblestone streets for great photography and a glimpse into Toronto’s past.